RambousekTomas/EdgyDigital/readme.md

 After that I had to downgrade reanimated to 2.17.0 because version 3.1.0 had issue with compiling its module dependencies with cmake in 3.18.0.

 I have underestimated search because I wanted to have continuous loading and filter options in one place, which took a lot more time to clean up.

+When developing scanning feature I wanted to implement react native vision package, but due to incompatibility issues on current version I have lost a lot of time trying to make it build.
+It took me about 3 hours which I don't count into work done.